-1957: The Everly Brothers recorded their first single “Bye Bye Love” for Cadence Records in Nashville.
+1957: The Everly Brothers recorded their first single, “Bye Bye Love,” for Cadence Records in Nashville.
+It reached #2 on the Billboard pop charts and #1 on the Cash Box Best Selling Record charts.

 1958: Buddy Holly and the Crickets began their only UK tour at Elephant & Castle Trocadero in London.